DFID/dfid-results-estimates/README.md

 3. R version >= 4.0.0.

-4. If you don't want to use `packrat` then you must install all the packages manually (see the `./packages.R`script). **WARNING:** if packages are not the same version as we used to run the pipeline there may be breaking changes between those we installed and those installed on your machine.
+4. If you don't want to use `packrat` then you must install all the packages manually (see the `packages.R`script). **WARNING:** if packages are not the same version as we used to run the pipeline there may be breaking changes between those we installed and those installed on your machine.
 We recommend using packrat.

 ## The Plan

-Here we cover some of aspects of the processing, peculiar to our setup.
+Here we cover some aspects of the processing peculiar to our project.
 It might also be useful to `vis_r_drake(the_plan)` after sourcing `_drake.R` to view a dependency graph of the pipeline targets and how they connect with each other.

 Headline results data are gathered from across DFID.
 The main results this pipeline deals with are those aggregated from policy departments and country office programmes, rather than single value figures such as spend.
 Departments input data onto individial spreadsheets containing separate tabs for each indicator.
 Data from these tabs, which pass internal Quality Assurance (QA), are then concatenated into another tab on the spreadsheet using PowerQuery.